Top 10 Most Rebellious Rock and Metal Bands

 Black Flag

-Black Flag was an American punk rock band formed in 1976 in Hermosa Beach, California.
-The band was originally called Panic and was founded by guitarist Greg Ginn, who served as the primary songwriter and only consistent member during its various lineup changes.
-Black Flag is widely regarded as one of... read more
+Black Flag is an American punk rock band formed in 1976 in Hermosa Beach, California.
+The band was originally called Panic and was founded by guitarist Greg Ginn, who served as the primary songwriter and only consistent member throughout its various lineup changes.
+Black Flag is widely regarded as one... read more

 People were so sick of punk giving in to mainstream nonsense, so Black Flag invented hardcore punk.
 A refresher for a genre that needed it.